H3AR7B3A7/SpringMVC/README.md

 # Spring web MVC
 After exploring Java Enterprise, Servlets & JSPs I felt ready to return to Spring and dive deeper into what Spring MVC is all about.

+### 'WAR'ning
+This project goes against the principle of:

+    Make JAR, not WAR!
+                            -- Josh Long

+However, we will learn a lot about the inner workings of Spring.
+Also, there might be older projects in the future depending on this monolithic type of packaging.
+(Or projects that for some reason need to save on web space, or depend on some other advantages of .war.)

+## Setup
-I didn't start this project with the Spring initializr though, but used the Maven 'archetype-web-app' option under Maven projects.
+We don't start this project with the Spring initializr though, but use the Maven 'archetype-web-app' option under Maven projects.
+We could also just make a maven project and enable web application support.
+In IntelliJ we navigate to:
+'File -> Project Structure -> Modules'.
+There, select your web facet and click the plus button.)
-From what I understand, Spring hides some older project structure from the user, but in this project we will need access to the web.xml in the "webapp > WEB-INF" - file structure.
+From what I understand, Spring hides some older project structure from the user, but to start off this project we will need access to the web.xml in the "webapp > WEB-INF" - file structure.
 It is where we can set up and configure our connections to the 'invisible' dispatcher servlet, the front-controller that has been doing all the hard work in our Spring projects without taking any credit.
+Be sure to check the [POM](https://github.com/H3AR7B3A7/SpringMVC/blob/master/pom.xml) to see common dependencies we will want to add to our project.
+When using the Spring Initializr, it includes some of these dependencies already.

 ## Dispatcher Servlet
 As its name suggests, it is a central dispatcher for HTTP request handlers/controllers, e.g. for web UI controllers or HTTP-based remote service exporters.